-There are lots of jokes about the creativity needed to use up holiday leftovers, including the infamous flaming turkey wings.
+There are lots of jokes about holiday leftovers, including the infamous flaming turkey wings.
 But catastrophically overdone turkeys are closer to the truth than you might think: the top four days for major kitchen fires are Thanksgiving, Christmas Day, Christmas Eve, and Thanksgiving Eve.
 The biggest contributing factor by far?
 Leaving the cooking area unattended.
 Don’t leave the kitchen if you are frying or broiling food, and check in regularly if you are simmering, baking, or roasting food.
 Finally, don’t leave food cooking if you plan to nap.
 About one-third of fatal kitchen fires begin when people are asleep.

 Keep candles away from the decorations

 You should spot a trend here: the top three days for candle-caused home fires are Christmas Day, New Year’s Day, and New Year’s Eve.
 The most common cause?
 Candles placed too close to flammable decorations, curtains, bedding, and furniture.
 Don’t be fooled by cozy photos of candles burning inside wreaths or holiday displays — the reality is that the flames are too close to flammable material (and you can bet the photographer has a fire extinguisher handy).

 - Never fall asleep when candles are lit.